isomerpages/isomerpages-govtech/media/technews/_posts/2017-09-11-ai-for-enterprises-and-other-breakthroughs.md

 ---
-layout: post
-title:  "AI for enterprises and other breakthroughs"
+title: 'AI for enterprises and other breakthroughs'
-permalink: "/media/technews/ai-for-enterprises-and-other-breakthroughs"
+permalink: /media/technews/ai-for-enterprises-and-other-breakthroughs
 category: technews
-image: "/images/technews/ai-for-enterprises-and-other-breakthroughs-part-1.png"
+image: /images/technews/ai-for-enterprises-and-other-breakthroughs-part-1.png

 ---

 ![AI for enterprises and other breakthroughs](/images/technews/ai-for-enterprises-and-other-breakthroughs-part-1.png)